adamhaley/book-summaries-megyk/tests/e2e/AUTHENTICATED-TESTS.md

 ## Notes

 - `.auth/user.json` is gitignored (contains session tokens)
-- Auth state is shared across all authenticated tests (fast!)
+- Auth state is shared across all tests (fast!)
 - Tests run in parallel for speed
-- Unauthenticated tests validate that auth is working (redirects)
+- **All tests run with authentication** - We focus on testing actual app functionality
-- Authenticated tests validate actual functionality
+- Unauthenticated browser projects are disabled by default (can be re-enabled in `playwright.config.ts` if needed)